leonewt0n/retrograde/README.md

 ## Building

-Building a Game Bub handheld requires manufacturing PCBs, 3D printing the shell and buttons, and assembling components from a variety of sources.
+Building a Retrograde handheld requires manufacturing PCBs, 3D printing the shell and buttons, and assembling components from a variety of sources.
 For information on manufacturing and assembling your own, see [docs/building.md](docs/building.md).

 For other inquiries, contact me directly at eli@lipsitz.net.